rfoerthe/killp/README.md

 # killp
 Terminates a process listening on a specific TCP port or terminates its parent process including children.

+## Compatibility
 `killp` requires Node.JS >= 16.0.0 and npm >= 8.0.0.

+The provided command uses os specific external tools and is working on Windows 10+, macOS 13+, FreeBSD 13+ and Linux systems.
+Under Linux and FreeBSD you must ensure that the package `lsof` is installed.

 ## Installation
 Install package globally from GitHub repository (branch master):